your-moon/Cecile/README.md

 Welcome to the Cecile programming language.

+This language is part of my journey into learning compiler and interpreted languages.
+It's inspired by [ajeetdsouza/loxcraft](https://github.com/ajeetdsouza/loxcraft), a great Rust project that implemented the Lox language.

 The syntax of Cecile is influenced by traditional programming languages like JavaScript, Go, and Rust, with a strong emphasis on developer experience, readability and ease-of-use.

 Cecile is written in Rust.
 Some of performance matter part is written in Unsafe Rust that makes fast enough to compete with traditional interpreted languages like Javascript, Python.